-There are species-specific diseases like cancer, dental diseases, and more that cannot be transmitted between this pet and humans.
+There are species-specific diseases like cancer, dental infections, and more that cannot be transmitted between this pet and humans.

-There are, however, other forms of diseases (especially parasitic infections) that are zoonotic.
+There are, however, other forms of diseases (primarily parasitic infections) that are zoonotic.

-Based on hedgehog investigations carried out by Doctor Grayson A Doss from the University of Wisconsin-Madison and Professor Jason W. Carpenter from the Kansas State University, they can be infected with Salmonella (the internal parasite which causes a gastrointestinal infection as discussed before) and it can infect its human caregiver – or other humans in the same vicinity.
+Based on hedgehog investigations carried out by Doctor Grayson A. Doss from the University of Wisconsin – Madison, and Professor Jason W. Carpenter from the Kansas State University, they can be infected with Salmonella (the internal parasite which causes a gastrointestinal infection as discussed before); therefore it can be transmitted to other humans.

-Unless you have a degree in pathology / veterinary or extensive education in related fields, you might not be able to distinctly tell which diseases are zoonotic or not.
+Unless you have a degree in pathology/veterinary or extensive education in related fields, you might be unable to tell which diseases are zoonotic or not distinctly.

 Likewise, properly dispose of their wastes and other discharges so that they are not an infection risk to other pets or persons in the same area.